nodejs/node/doc/api/errors.markdown

 }

 // Without passing MyError to captureStackTrace, the MyError
-// frame would should up in the .stack property. by passing
+// frame would show up in the .stack property.
+By passing
 // the constructor, we omit that frame and all frames above it. new MyError().stack
 ```